Carlos Correa Player Props: Twins vs. Padres

-After going 0-for-5 in his most recent game, Carlos Correa and the Minnesota Twins take on the San Diego Padres (who will hand the ball to Seth Lugo) at 7:40 PM ET on Wednesday.
+The Minnesota Twins, including Carlos Correa (batting .175 in his past 10 games, with three doubles, two home runs, seven walks and six RBI), take on starting pitcher Yu Darvish and the San Diego Padres at Target Field, Thursday at 1:10 PM ET.

-In his last game he had a hitless showing (0-for-5) against the Padres.
+In his previous game, he went 1-for-3 with a double and an RBI against the Padres.

 Carlos Correa Game Info & Props vs. the Padres